sign up (free!)

 Horror Story - U1417464 - Rights Managed - Stock Photo - Corbis.
 Paul Leo Seidel, of Munich, former inmate of the Auschwitz camp, displays a model of the so-called ‘Bocer Swing’ – A torture method devised by Wilhlem Bocer, one of the defendants at the Frankfurt trial.
 According to testimony of Auschwitz survivors, the prisoner’s hands were tied in back and their legs put through this loop.
 They were then made to ‘wing’ by Bocer using truncheon or whip.
 Stockings Photo, History Photo

 Also on these boards

-Alice Roosevelt with her dog Leo, 1902 - She smoked cigarettes in public, chewed gum, placed bets with bookies, rode in cars with men, stayed out late partying, and kept a pet snake named Emily Spinach, which she often wore wrapped around one arm and took to parties.
+U.S. Alice Roosevelt with her dog Leo - 1902.
+She smoked cigarettes in public, chewed gum, placed bets with bookies, rode in cars with men, stayed out late partying, and kept a pet snake named Emily Spinach, which she often wore wrapped around one arm and took to parties.
 Her father President Theodore Roosevelt once said of her “I can either run the country or I can attend to Alice, but I cannot possibly do both.”

-Sophie Scholl (9 May 1921 – 22 February 1943) was a German student, active within the Weisse Rose non-violent resistance group in Nazi Germany.
+Sophia Magdalena Scholl (9 May 1921 – 22 February 1943) was a German student and revolutionary, active within the White Rose non-violent resistance group in Nazi Germany.
 She was convicted of high treason after having been found distributing anti-war leaflets at the University of Munich with her brother Hans.
 As a result, they were both executed by guillotine.
+She was only 21.